- Written by Paul Fallon

 - Posted on August 24, 2020

-- Updated on July 1, 2022
+- Updated on January 8, 2025

-- 3216 Views
+- 16772 Views

-The BGP-LS extension to be obsoleted allows IGP (OSPF/IS-IS) link state database information to be injected into BGP.
+The BGP-LS extension allows IGPs (OSPF/IS-IS) link state database information to be injected into BGP.
 This is typically used in deployments where some external component, (like a controller or Path Computation Engine) can do centralized path computations by learning the entire IGP topology through BGP-LS.
 The controller can then communicate the computed paths based on the BGP-LS updates to the head end device in the network.
+The mechanism used by the controller to communicate the computed TE paths is outside the scope of this document.
+Using BGP-LS instead of an IGP peering with the controller to distribute IGP link state information has the following advantages.

 - Written by Srinivasan Koona Lokabiraman